-Project Name: Florida Law Enforcement Liaison Impaired Driving Awareness Program exposure of Florida's efforts to reduce injuries and fatalities resulting from impaired driving.
+Project Name: Florida Law Enforcement Liaison Impaired Driving Awareness Program

+Subrecipient: University of North Florida - Institute of Police Technology and Management exposure of Florida's efforts to reduce injuries and fatalities resulting from impaired driving.
 Combining the Drive Sober or Get Pulled Over message with proactive enforcement activities will help reduce fatalities and serious injuries on Florida's roadways.
+Funds will be used to purchase printed injuries on Florida's roadways.
 Funds will be used to purchase printed educational materials, such as banners, yard signs, and tip cards, to be provided to law enforcement agencies that take a multi-faceted approach to addressing impaired driving in their respective communities and participate in the two NHTSA national enforcement waves.